Gledinburgh/project-pizzabox/README.md

--x should be able to view a preview of the order in progress -x should be able to modify the order in progress (add/remove pizza) -x should be able to place/checkout the order in progress
-- should be able to view order history
+-x should be able to view a preview of the order in progress -x should be able to modify the order in progress (add/remove pizza) -x should be able to place/checkout the order in progress -x should be able to view order history
-- should be able to make new order
+-x should be able to make new order

 ## as a store